| Aberdeen

 full of interest and friendly enough to let her wander about the place by

+herself.
 Lagos, in

 Nigeria, did not appeal.
 The climate was dreadful and she found the